Yale School of Architecture

-The Yale School of Architecture (YSoA) is one of the constituent professional schools of Yale University, and is generally considered to be one of the best architecture schools in the United States.
+The Yale School of Architecture (YSoA) is the architecture school of Yale University.

 The School awards the degrees of Master of Architecture I (M.Arch I), Master of Architecture II (M.Arch II), Master of Environmental Design (M.E.D), and Ph.D in architectural history and criticism.
 The School also offers joint degrees with the Yale School of Management and Yale School of the Environment, as well as a course of study for undergraduates in Yale College leading to a Bachelor of Arts.
 Since its founding as a department in 1916, the School has produced some of the world's leading architects, including Norman Foster, Richard Rogers, Maya Lin and Eero Saarinen, among others.
 The current dean of the School is Deborah Berke.

-The School of Architecture is housed in Rudolph Hall (also known as the Yale Art and Architecture Building), the Brutalist masterwork of former department chair, Paul Rudolph.
+The School of Architecture is housed in Rudolph Hall (also known as the Yale Art and Architecture Building), the Brutalist masterwork of former department chair Paul Rudolph.

 History

 Yale's architecture programs are an outgrowth of a longstanding commitment to the teaching of the fine arts in the university.
 Before the School of Architecture was established, architecture was taught at the Yale School of Fine Arts as early as 1869.
 Even earlier, in 1832, Yale opened the Trumbull Art Gallery, the first college-affiliated gallery in the United States.
 In 1916, the Department of Architecture was established at the School of Fine Arts, and in 1959, the School of Art and Architecture, as it was then known, was made into a fully graduate professional school.
-In 1963, the School relocated to the newly-built Yale Art and Architecture Building (now Rudolph Hall), designed by then Department Chair, Paul Rudolph, where it has remained since.
+In 1963, the School relocated to the newly built Yale Art and Architecture Building (now Rudolph Hall), designed by then Department Chair Paul Rudolph, where it has remained since.
 In 1972, the Yale School of Architecture became its own distinct professional school.

-The Yale Art and Architecture Building was rededicated and reoccupied in November 2008 following an extensive renovation and addition carried out by a team which included renowned New York architect and Yale alumnus Charles Gwathmey.